-I love that a detachable backpack and foldable diaper changing mat are also part of the deal.
+We love that it includes a detachable backpack and foldable diaper changing mat.
 These are ideal for when you want to lay your little one down somewhere clean when you’re out in the woods.

 The aluminum frame has a kick-out stand for stability when you place it down.
-There’s a comfortable cockpit for your baby, as well as safety straps and adjustable stirrups.
+There’s a comfortable cockpit for your baby, safety straps, and adjustable stirrups.
 A stowable hood protects your child from the sun’s harsh rays.

 - Ample storage in both zippered and mesh pockets.